yeco/oo.js/README.md

       }
     });

-### ooextendObject(_APIDefinition_)
+### oo.extendObject(_APIDefinition_)

-ooextendObject() allows you to extend object instances in much the same way you would extend a class.
+oo.extendObject() allows you to extend object instances in much the same way you would extend a class.
 This allows you to leverage the powerful "mixin" pattern.

 #### Example: Extending a DOM object